quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 After confirming that the inter-haplotype distance method could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXD.
 To account for the effects of the large-effect C>A germline mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` (the marker at which we observed the highest inter-haplotype cosine distance on chromosome 4), and ran a genome-wide distance scan using each group separately (Figure {@fig:distance-results}B.

 Using only the BXDs with *B* genotypes at the *Mutyh* mutator locus, we did not observe any genome-wide significant peaks.
 But using the BXDs with *D* genotypes at the same locus, we identified a cosine distance peak on chromosome 6 (Figure {@fig:distance-results}B; maximum distance of 3.03e-3 at marker `rs31001331`; position 114.05 Mbp in mm10 coordinates).
 We queried the region underneath this peak (+/- 5 Mbp) and discovered 87 protein-coding genes.
-Remarkably, only one was annotated with the Gene Ontology term "DNA repair" and contained nonsynonymous differences between C57BL/6J and DBA/2J: *Ogg1*. *Ogg1* encodes a key member of the base-exision repair response to oxidative DNA damage, a pathway that also includes *Mutyh* and a related gene, *Mth1*. *Ogg1* harbors a single fixed nonsynonymous differences between the C57BL/6J and DBA/2J parental strains: p.Thr95Ala, at position 113,328,510 on chromosome 6 in GRCm38/mm10 coordinates.
+Remarkably, only one was annotated with the Gene Ontology term "DNA repair" and contained nonsynonymous differences between C57BL/6J and DBA/2J: *Ogg1*. *Ogg1* encodes a key member of the base-excision repair response to oxidative DNA damage, a pathway that also includes *Mutyh* and a related gene, *Mth1*. *Ogg1* harbors a single fixed nonsynonymous differences between the C57BL/6J and DBA/2J parental strains: p.Thr95Ala, at position 113,328,510 on chromosome 6 in GRCm38/mm10 coordinates.

 We also considered the possibility that expression quantitative trait loci (eQTLs), rather than nonsynonymous mutations, could contribute to the C>A mutator phenotype linked to the locus on chromosome 6.
 Using GeneNetwork [@PMID:27933521], we mapped cis-eQTLs for *Ogg1* in a number of tissues, including hematopoetic stem cells, kidney, and spleen.
 BXD genotypes near the cosine distance peak on chromosome 6 were significantly associated with *Ogg1* expression in many tissues, and *D* genotypes were nearly always associated with decreased gene expression (Table @tbl:eqtl-results).
 We also queried a previously published collection of eQTLs derived from Diversity Outbred (DO) mouse embryonic stem cell (mESCs) expression data [@PMID:32795400], but did not find any significant eQTLs for *Ogg1*.